-Living in Australia (and the world’s) most liveable city
+Living in Melbourne, Australia’s (and the world’s) most liveable city

-People living in Australia like most of the world’s population tend to prefer living in the urban coastal environments rather than rural ones.
+People living in Australia, like most of the world’s population, tend to prefer living in the urban coastal environments rather than rural ones.
 If you’re looking for a new city to call home, it’s hard to find one better than Melbourne.
 Consistently ranked as the ‘most liveable city in the world’, this multicultural arty metropolis is a must visit down under.
 Split into North and South by the Yarra River, the city is famed for its pioneering coffee culture, eclectic nightlife, thriving art scene, quirky laneways shopping, diverse restaurants, world-renowned festivals, turbulent weather and an unwavering obsession with AFL.
-There is plenty to get stuck into.
+Living in Melbourne, there is plenty to get stuck into.

 Living in Melbourne is Expensive